-They feature zipper compartments which are hard to notice, and this is a big plus especially when you need to keep your cash, ID cards or other small trinkets close to you.
+They feature zipper compartments that are hard to notice, and this is a big plus especially when you need to keep your cash, ID cards, or other small trinkets close to you.
 Moreover, you can put an additional warmer inside the pockets should you need it for extra warmth.
 The sizing of the gloves is perfect as the company offers a guide to help you pick the size that fits you perfectly.

 - Fitted with 40 Gram, 3M Thinsulate insulation to keep you warm without feeling bulky

 - The outer shell prevents snow, wind, and water to keep your hands dry

 - The zipper pockets can be used to carry small items and additional warmer

 - Soft PU and PVC lining ensure a firm grip